 For a flow rate of 40 LPM you’ll need a single HVO Main compressor.
 In the “HVO System Watts” calculation above, the formula in parentheses yields a fractional answer (40 / 10 / 6 = 0.67) , but you can’t have a fractional compressor, so round up to 1 and multiply by 600.
 Add the two answers together to arrive at total wattage.
 In this example, we arrive at 2400 + 600 = 3000 watts.

-Scenario: Running a 40 LPM HVO on Solar
+Scenario: Generating 40 LPM Using Solar Power

-Let’s assume that you’re building a solar system that can power a 40 LPM HVO system with a 60 gallon oxygen storage tank for eight hours a day.
+Let’s assume that you’re building a solar array that can power a 40 LPM HVO system with a 60 gallon oxygen storage tank for eight hours a day.
 Further, we’ll assume that you have some backup power option available, whether it is utility power or battery storage.

 The wattage figure calculated above tells you how much power you’ll need while the HVO system is running.
 However, the system only turns on when the storage tank pressure is below the low setpoint pressure and then it turns off at the high setpoint pressure.
 Whether or not the system is using power, oxygen that was generated and stored is able to flow to your application(s).
-Looking at a graph of the pressure in the tank where X is time and Y is pressure, the pattern of generating and resting should look like this:
+Looking at a graph of the pressure in the tank where X is time and Y is pressure, the pattern of generating and resting should look approximately like the graph below:

 In this particular graph, we see a “sawtooth” pattern that demonstrates a properly-sized HVO system, i.e. demand does not exceed supply.
 If the system were undersized, the blue line would either descend below the low setpoint, eventually emptying the tank, or it would never reach the high setpoint.
 When the system is undersized, the compressor will run continuously, but will never catch up.
 This might be by design, e.g. you may have planned to generate oxygen while the sun is out and use it up later in the day.
 You can add additional storage tanks to the HVO system, if this is your strategy.